Watchmen: Publication and reception

 Watchmen was published in single-issue form over the course of 1986 and 1987.
 The limited series was a commercial success, and its sales helped DC Comics briefly overtake its competitor Marvel Comics in the comic book direct market.
 The series' publishing schedule ran into delays because it was scheduled with three issues completed instead of the six editor Len Wein believed were necessary.
 Further delays were caused when later issues each took more than a month to complete.
 One contemporaneous report noted that although DC solicited issue #12 for publication in April 1987, it became apparent "it [wouldn't] debut until July or August".

 After the series concluded, the individual issues were collected and sold in trade paperback form.
 Along with Frank Miller's 1986 Batman: The Dark Knight Returns miniseries, Watchmen was marketed as a "graphic novel", a term that allowed DC and other publishers to sell similar comic book collections in a way that associated them with novels and dissociated them from comics.
 As a result of the publicity given to the books like the Watchmen trade in 1987, bookstores and public libraries began to devote special shelves to them.
 Subsequently, new comics series were commissioned on the basis of reprinting them in a collected form for these markets.

 Watchmen received critical praise, both inside and outside of the comics industry.
 Time magazine, which noted that the series was "by common assent the best of breed" of the new wave of comics published at the time, praised Watchmen as "a superlative feat of imagination, combining sci-fi, political satire, knowing evocations of comics past and bold reworkings of current graphic formats into a dysutopian [sic] mystery story".
 In 1988, Watchmen received a Hugo Award in the Other Forms category.
 According to Gibbons, Moore had his award placed upside down in his garden and used it as a bird table.
+Watchmen received the Locus Award for Best Non-fiction in 1988, a point at which the Locus Awards did not have a category for illustrated works.

 Dave Langford reviewed Watchmen for White Dwarf #96, and stated that "The modern myth of the Superhero is curiously powerful despite its usual silliness; Watchmen lovingly disassembles the mythology into bloodstained cogs and ratchets, concluding with the famous quotation Quis custodiet ipsos custodes?"